A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

-Finally, to decide the sign of any component of the differential $\del^e:C(D_u)\rightarrow C(D_v)$, we implement the following three rules (these are not applied to 1-1 bifurcations, since those give the zero map).
-Let $c\in D$ denote the crossing corresponding to the edge $e:u\rightarrow v$, and assign cardinal directions to the neighborhood of $c$ so that the two strands are oriented northwest and northeast.
+Finally, to decide the sign of any component of the differential $\del^e:\unC(D_u)\rightarrow \unC(D_v)$, we implement the following three rules (these are not applied to 1-1 bifurcations, since those give the zero map).
+Let $c$ denote the crossing in $D$ corresponding to the edge $e:u\rightarrow v$, and assign cardinal directions to the neighborhood of $c$ so that the two strands are locally oriented northwest and northeast as in Figure \ref{fig:cardinal directions}.

-\begin{enumerate} \item[(P)] Permutation Rule (uses the orientation of $D$ and the ordering of $D_u,D_v$): For $D_u$ (respectively $D_v$), consider the permutation $\sigma_u$ (respectively $\sigma_v$) of the circles which forces the circle in $D_u$ (resp. $D_v)$ to the west/north of $c$ to be first, forces the other circle near $c$ (if it is a separate circle) to be second, and keeps the other circles (the ones not near $c$) to be in the same order as in the given resolution choice.
+\begin{enumerate} \item[(P)] Permutation Rule (uses the local orientation of $c$ and the ordering of $D_u,D_v$): For $D_u$ (respectively $D_v$), consider the permutation $\sigma_u$ (respectively $\sigma_v$) of the circles which forces the circle in $D_u$ (resp. $D_v)$ to the west/north of $c$ to be first, forces the other circle near $c$ (if it is a separate circle) to be second, and keeps the other circles (the ones not near $c$) to be in the same order as in the given auxiliary diagram choice.
 Then all components of $\del^e$ are multiplied by $(\sign(\sigma_u)\cdot\sign(\sigma_v^{-1}))$.

-\item[(O)] Far Orientations Rule (uses orientations of $D_u,D_v$ far from $c$): For any generator $g\in C(D_u)$ (labelling of circles in $D_u$ by 1's or $X$'s), let $X^{far}_{e}(g)$ denote the number of circles which are: \begin{itemize} \item disjoint from the neighborhood of $c$ (and thus equivalent in $D_u$ and $D_v$); \item labelled $X$ (or $\ox$) according to the generator $g$; and \item oriented differently in $D_v$ compared to $D_u$. \end{itemize} Then the component $\del^e(g)$ is multiplied by $(-1)^{X^{far}_e(g)}$.
+\item[(O)] Far Orientations Rule (uses orientations of $D_u,D_v$ far from $c$): For any generator $g\in \unC(D_u)$ (labelling of circles in $D_u$ by 1's or $X$'s), let $X^{far}_{e}(g)$ denote the number of circles which are: \begin{itemize} \item disjoint from the neighborhood of $c$ (and thus equivalent in $D_u$ and $D_v$); \item labeled $X$ (or $\ox$) according to the generator $g$; and \item oriented differently in $D_v$ compared to $D_u$. \end{itemize} Then the component $\del^e(g)$ is multiplied by $(-1)^{X^{far}_e(g)}$.